TheSoftwareHouse/Kakunin/docs-src/steps.md

 and so on.
 You can check expressions on `chai.js` API dock for BDD.

-This step requires an array of elements locators to be checked.
+This step requires an array of elements to be checked.
 For example:

 ```gherkin
 there are "equal 5" following elements for element "myList":